musimab/Tc_ID_Card_OCR/README.md

 pip install easyocr
 ```

-The result image and json files will be saved to `./outputs` by default.
+The result image and cropped regions will be saved to `./outputs` by default.
+The json data will be saved to `./test` by default.

 ## TODOs
 1. deep learning based (Yolo SSD Faster Rcnn) identity card recognition model will be developed